princeontheinternet/learn-code-notes-Python/01_Python/Ch06_List/s2_list/p6_Testcases.md

 * **Grace Hopper** is famous for coining the term "debugging" and discovering the 1st computer bug.

-* While working on the Harvard Mark II computer, she found a moth inside the maching causing an error, which she removed and docuented.
+* While working on the Harvard Mark II computer, she found a moth inside the machine causing an error, which she removed and docuented.
 This incident is considered as the first recorded computer bug.